matthewj301/site-stalker/README.md

 # site_stalker

-Project to monitor and alert on a website changing between pulls
+Project to monitor and alert on a website changing between pulls.
+Also now a covid-19 vaccine appointment notifier.

 Original idea
 from: https://medium.com/swlh/tutorial-creating-a-webpage-monitor-using-python-and-running-it-on-a-raspberry-pi-df763c142dac

+Vaccine Appointment Info from this project's API: https://github.com/GUI/covid-vaccine-spotter

 Note on Twilio: it's free to send yourself text messages, but you will be charged for sending texts to other numbers not registered to your account.